-When brought to the attention of the Central Community College, any such discrimination will be promptly and fairly addressed and remedied by the Central Community College according to the [the appropriate] grievance process described below.
+When brought to the attention of Central Community College, any such discrimination will be promptly and fairly addressed and remedied by the College according to the appropriate grievance process described below based on type of procedure violated (Process A or Process B).

-16. Disability Discrimination and Accommodation Policy
+16. Disability Discrimination and Accommodation Procedure